 Directing everyone in Pocahontas to make the build-up to the climax so much more epic.

-Calling out the writers who use This Loser Is You, as it's insulting, not identifiable and usually makes the protagonist look creepy.
+Calling out the writers of Teen Witch who use This Loser Is You, as it's insulting, not identifiable and usually makes the protagonist look creepy.

 In the "Top Ten Disturbing Christmas Songs", the video that accompanies the weird slowed-down version of Alvin and the Chipmunks' Christmas song, setting it to misshapen creatures, Robot Maria's dancing driving men wild in Metropolis and nuclear-test destruction.
 It's brilliant.

 Chick coming in to chloroform the Critic at the end of the Transformers review, mostly for how much of a shock it was at the time.

 Seeing as how Critic's usually pretty stupid and vindictive, it's a cool (and pretty sweet) twist that instead of wanting her to suffer for chloroforming him and going into his territory like people thought was going to happen, the reason for why he did what he did was actually a Secret Test of Character self esteem boost.